clemsonciti/palmetto-documentation/docs/basic/jupyter.md

+# JuputerLab Interface to Palmetto

-# Running your first Jupyter notebook on Palmetto
+## Running your first Jupyter notebook on Palmetto

 In this section, you will: